cedadev/ceda-sat-finder/satellite-search-ui/docs/user/docs/refine.md

 In order to get the most use out of the Satellite Data Finder, it is important to refine your search.
-The number of hits, for your current search parameters, is displayed below the "Export Results" button.
+The number of hits, for your current search parameters, is displayed below the **Export Results** button.
 Only 1000 will be drawn on the map or are extractable via the **Export Results** dialog to increase performance.

 ### Temporal Filter

 This element will allow you to refine your search with temporal parameters.
-You can enter a start time and end time, and the interface will search for satellite data that was recorded within that period.
+You can enter a start time and end time, click **Apply Filters** and the interface will search for satellite data that was recorded within that period.

 To help you see the distribution of data over time, there is a convenient histogram underneath the start and end time box.
 A larger bar means that more data files were recorded within that time period.
-Note that the histogram displays counts for **all** scenes, and is not modified by changing the filters.
+Note that the histogram displays counts for **_all_ available data**, and is not modified by changing the filters.

-Clicking the histogram bars is a shortcut to selecting a specific year.
+Clicking the histogram bars is a shortcut to selecting a specific year but it will likely be necessary to refine your search further to get the most benefit from the interface.

 ### Geographical Search